-He has conducted, among others, Bergen Philharmonic Orchestra, Aarhus Symphony Orchestra, Trondheim Symphony Orchestra, Kristiansand Symphony Orchestra, Oslo Philharmonic Orchestra, the Norwegian Radio Orchestra, Tromsø Symphony Orchestra and Sønderjylland Symphony Orchestra.
+Håkon Daniel Nystedt has conducted, among others, Gothenburg Symphony Orchestra, Oslo Philharmonic Orchestra, Bergen Philharmonic Orchestra, the Norwegian Radio Orchestra, Aarhus Symphony Orchestra, Trondheim Symphony Orchestra, Kristiansand Symphony Orchestra, Tromsø Symphony Orchestra and Sønderjylland Symphony Orchestra.

-Håkon Nystedt played the piano and the violin from an early age.
-He studied orchestral conducting at the Norwegian Academy of Music with Ole Kristian Ruud, and at the Royal Danish Music Conservatory with Giordano Bellincampi, Giancarlo Andretta and Michael Schönwandt.
-He was awarded a debut year, reserved for especially talented students.
+Håkon Daniel Nystedt played the piano and the violin from an early age.
+He studied orchestral conducting at the Norwegian Academy of Music with Ole Kristian Ruud, and at the Royal Danish Music Conservatory with Giordano Bellincampi, Giancarlo Andretta and Michael Schönwandt, and he was awarded a debut year reserved for especially talented students.
 His debut concert in 2013 with the Copenhagen Philharmonic Orchestra, conducting Brahms' 4th symphony and opera excerpts, was a great success.

-He has conducted productions of Mozart’s The Wedding of Figaro and Ravel’s L'enfant et les sortilèges, and has been conducting a wide range of opera excerpts.
+He has conducted productions of Mozart’s The Wedding of Figaro and Ravel’s L'enfant et les sortilèges, and has been assisting on productions like Strauss' Die Fledermaus and Puccini's Tosca.
+He was assistant conductor at The Royal Danish Theatre with Giuliano Carella on their production of Puccini's Madama Butterfly, and he has been conducting a wide range of opera excerpts.

 He has received several scholarships and donations, among others from Ludvig Schytte and wife's grant.
 In 2016 he received a scholarship on € 10 000 from the Norwegian Fegersten's foundation for focusing on contemporary music.